-India is one of the largest importers of conventional defence equipment and spends about 31.5% of its total defence budget on capital acquisitions.
+India is one of the largest importers of conventional defense equipment and spends about 31.5% of its total defense budget on capital acquisitions.

-About 60% of its defence requirements are met through imports.
+About 60% of its defense requirements are met through imports.

 The allocation for Defence in the Budget 2015-16 was approximate INR 2467.27 Billion.

 INR 250 Billion to be invested in 7-8 years.